 Internal Audit serves as a liaison to external agencies that audit the Department and monitors and tracks findings and recommendations that result from these external audits as well as monitors and tracks management efforts to correct audit findings.
-During the FY, the OIG coordinated a Florida Auditor General audit, a federal OIG audit, and a Department of Financial Services Risk Management Program Evaluation.
+During the FY, the OIG coordinated a Florida Auditor General audit, a federal OIG audit, and a Department of Financial Services contract audit.